Vikas6206/Chocolatey/README.md

 2] Now create a config file.
 For example package.config.
 This config file contains the XML which is used to pass the software name along with the version name (this is optional) & other parameters (which are also optional).

+NOTE:- You can't provide any kind of XML comments in the config files.
+Also, note that the only sofware whose packages are there in the chocolatey can be installed.